OA Basics

 The Open Access Office, instituted at the University library, provides University affiliates with support in open access topics.

-Gold OA and Hybrid OA (OA Publishing)
+Gold and Hybrid OA

-Green OA (OA Self-Archiving)
+Green OA

-Read up on Austrian copyright law and the various means both the law and publishers themselves provide to allow secondary publication of your articles.
+Green OA means secondary publication or self-archiving of scholarly publications on document servers (repositories).
+More and more publishers allow secondary publication in institutional and/or subject repositories.
 As an affiliate of the University of Vienna you can use the institutional repository u:scholar for this purpose.
 You can also find subject repositories for various fields on the open-access.net platform.